IMAGE: Wide view into glass conference room. Blurred figure walking in foreground.

 Acquisition Loans

-Don’t let the perfect business opportunity pass you by.
 Use a Business Acquisition Loan from Texell to purchase a franchise or an existing business.
-An acquisition loan allows you to grab your business ownership dream even if you don’t have the capital today.
+An acquisition loan allows you to own a business even if you don’t have all of the capital today.

 Why Choose Texell for Your Acquisition Loan?

-• Get personalized service every step of the way from one of our local Business Loan Heroes.
+• Get personalized service every step of the way from one of our Commercial experts.

 • We’ll tailor a loan that meets your needs — from the amount to the term — all with great rates.